Post-Mortem: A Disastrous Git Merge and the Resulting Workflow

 git reset --hard abc123f

-And then came the tedious part โ comparing the recovered branch against what was now on main, making sure nothing was missing, cherry-picking the handful of commits that had landed between the last CI fetch and the force push.
+Then the tedious part โ comparing the recovered branch against the now-corrupted main, verifying nothing was missing, cherry-picking the handful of commits that had landed between the last CI fetch and the force push.

 git log --oneline recovery-main..main